|

 SWCPC 527 E1

-and 1940s.
-Includes landscapes, buildings, river, church, hospital construction, medical
+1940s.
+Includes landscapes, buildings, river, church, hospital construction,

 Mineral Wells, Texas